With a stable economy, high standard of living and beautiful environment, the Cayman Islands is also an ideal place for you to own property.

 Condominiums & Apartments

-When considering the market for condominiums in the Cayman Islands, it is often worth noting that there are two main sectors: condos located on Seven Mile Beach, which are often bought by overseas residents and are usually for 'daily rental' investment purposes, and others which are often inland apartments and townhouses.
-As our 'New Developments' section shows, there is an ever growing inventory in these condos.
+At the end of June 2024, there were 1,045 condos listed for sale on CIREBA and 242 had been sold in the first six months of 2024, with an average of 90% of the asking price.
+When considering the market for condominiums in the Cayman Islands, it is often worth noting that there are two main sectors; condos located on Seven Mile Beach (SMB), which are often bought by overseas residents and are usually for 'daily rental' investment purposes, and others which are often inland apartments and townhouses.
+As our 'New Developments' section shows, there is an ever-growing inventory of new condos.